You are here

 - Obtain the signatures of your major faculty adviser(s) and DUS where directed.

-- Leave the Cornell Abroad form and your Statement of Academic Purpose with the Arts & Sciences Advising Office, KG17 Klarman Hall.
+- Leave the single-sided Cornell Abroad form and your Statement of Academic Purpose with the Arts & Sciences Advising Office, KG17 Klarman Hall.

 - The Arts & Sciences study abroad advisers will review your form, issue college approval and forward your materials to Cornell Abroad.